Dog anal glands problems are fairly common, appearing in about 2 – 12% of cases with dogs (1, 2, 3).

 Why Do Dogs Have Anal Glands?

-Little is known as to why these sacs are present, but scientists have hypothesized that it could be for one of the below reasons:
+Little is known why these sacs are present, but scientists have hypothesized that it could be for one of the reasons below.

 1. Marking Territory

 The strong, rancid smell that is attributed to anal sac secretions could, in theory, be used as a way for dogs to mark their territory.